-Conversely ,the plea of op in their written statement that the company neither terminated nor refused the applicants to join service and that the service was not terminated by any letter from the end of the company and it is not true that they did not allow them to join their services, cannot be countenanced in view of the following.
+Conversely,the plea of op in their written statement that the company neither terminated nor refused the applicants to join service and that the service was not terminated by any letter from the end of the company and it is not true that they did not allow them to join their services cannot be countenanced in view of the following.
 It is found that though the company has submitted that they have neither terminated nor refused, the company did not submit whether the petitioners have been working still now.
 There is no suggestion or evidence from the OP either that the applicant has voluntarily abandoned their service.
-As they were neither terminated nor refused ,nor they have abandoned , this suggests the false plea by the OP company.
+As they were neither terminated nor refused, nor they have abandoned, this suggests the false plea by the OP company.
 Thus the OP company refused employment to them and stopped their employment.
-There is also no cogent evidence rebutting the evidence of the applicant.
+The plea of the applicant goes unrebutted.